Gainaboina-Madhu/Tableau/README.md

    - Used to connect external web data (e.g., Wikipedia) with Tableau.
    - **Go to Worksheet → click Actions → we get pop up Select This Workbook → add Action Name → Set Source Sheet Select All → Run Action on Select → select New Tab.
 Paste the Wikipedia URL in URL(insert state at end of the url to get open all states wikipedia page)→ Click OK to apply.**
    - on Filled Map this operation u can do
    - **Now, selecting a mark opens the Wikipedia page in a new tab 🔗.**

-Topic - 5
+Topic - 5 Bar Charts
+-